aibasel/downward/docs/planner-usage.md

 -   Giving the domain file as input is optional.
     In case no domain file is specified, the component will search for a file called `domain.pddl` located in the same directory as the task file.
 -   Translator component options can be specified after the input files following the `--translator-options` flag.
+See [translator usage](translator-usage.md) for details.

 ## Search component
 To run a search on a PDDL input task run the following: